 Q: How would you rate the healthcare in Ireland?

-A: It’s ok, we pay for everything out of pocket and then file through our US health insurance which enables us to seek out the doctors we’d like to see
+A: It’s okay, we pay for everything out of pocket and then file through our US health insurance which enables us to seek out the doctors we’d like to see.

 Q: Is there any other advice you like to offer new expat arrivals?